NAIC-Thai Yoga Center Apprenticeship Opportunity

-1. Participate in the specially designed staff classes in esoteric studies, the arts, alternative health, body work and Yoga Therapy, Thai Yoga and Thai Massage, Native American Ceremony, gardening, landscaping, construction, building and design, etc.
+1. Participate in the specially designed staff classes in esoteric studies, art, alternative health, indigenous and traditional Native American religion and medicine, Chirothesia-body work, Yoga Therapy, Thai Yoga and Indigenous Traditional Thai Massage, Native American Ceremony, gardening, landscaping, construction, building, and design, etc.

-All volunteers and/or participants agrees that the sponsoring organization, and/ or their agents and suppliers, including other volunteers and seasonal staff etc. shall not be liable for any injury, damage, loss, accident, delay or irregularity, liability or expense to person or property and or person due to act of default of any private home, hotel, guest house, carrier, restaurant, company or person providing or rendering any of the services included in the programs offered at or in conjunction with ONACS The Thai Yoga Center.
-The published RPG’s or agreements and the published cancellation and or refund policy shall constitute the sole agreement and or contract between such provider and students and volunteers or seasonal staff.
+All volunteers are subject to all NAIC Member Rules, Procedures, and Guidelines, NAIC Student Waiver and Agreement plus: or participants agree that the sponsoring organization, or their agents and suppliers, including other volunteers and seasonal Staff, etc., shall not be liable for any injury, damage, loss, accident, delay or irregularity, liability or expense to person or property and or person due to act or default of any private home, hotel, guest house, carrier, restaurant, company or person providing or rendering any of the services included in the programs offered at or in conjunction with NAIC, A.C.N.M., The Thai Yoga Center.
+The published RPGs or agreements and the published cancellation or refund policy shall constitute the sole agreement or contract between the provider, students, volunteers, or seasonal Staff.

-Any participation in any potentially risky activities is at the participants’ sole discretion and responsibility.
-This includes during personal time outside of the regular scope and practice of programs and classes.
+Participation in potentially risky activities is at the participants’ sole discretion and responsibility.
+This includes personal time outside the regular scope and practice of the program and classes.

-The right is reserved to cancel or change plans, programs and or program content, itineraries or substitute services or personnel, to change by adding or deleting content or focus of any program or activity whether in class or outside of class, without notice or explanation and to decline to accept or retain, any student and/or volunteer at any time, before, during or after completion of this or any other sponsored class, program or project.
-Any student and or volunteer who presents difficulty or risk to the the good will of the venture, or personal safety of the director or of the other participants, at the directors discretion will be summarily dismissed from the group and property, without recourse or refund of any kind.
+The right is reserved to cancel or change plans, programs, and or program content, itineraries, or substitute services or personnel, to change by adding or deleting content or focus of any program or activity, whether in class or outside of course, without notice or explanation and to decline to accept or retain, any student or volunteer at any time, before, during or after completion of this or any other sponsored class, program or project.
+Any student or volunteer who presents difficulty or risk to the goodwill of the venture or the personal safety of the director or the other participants, at the director’s discretion, will be summarily dismissed from the group and property without recourse or refund kind.

-As a participant in this program and or any ONACS, Thai Yoga Center class, classes or program, whether participating as Volunteer, Work Study, Karma Yoga practitioner, Student at Large, Certificate or Diploma candidate, I certify that I am an adult, over the age of 21 and understand that these terms are binding, and as an agreement between the providers and myself is a pre-condition toward my participation in this training program, as previously noted in the specific web registration page, offering solicitation and/ or official class and or course/ program description (Separate itinerary issued for Thailand Only), previously received and reviewed on this website.
-I understand that all cancellation and refunds will be based on this ONACS Inc. published Cancellation and Refund policy.
+As a participant in this program and or any NAIC, A.C.N.M., Thai Yoga Center class, classes, or program, whether participating as Volunteer, Work Study, Karma Yoga practitioner, Student at Large, Certificate or Diploma candidate, I certify that I am an adult, over the age of 21 and understand that these terms are binding, and as an agreement between the providers and myself is a pre-condition toward my participation in this training program, as previously noted in the specific web registration page, offering solicitation or official class and or course/ program description (Separate itinerary issued for Thailand Only), once received and reviewed on this website.
 I am of legal age and able to participate in this agreement responsibly.
+I understand all cancellations and refunds will be based on this NAIC Inc. published Cancellation and Refund Policy.

 How to Apply